HuynhKhuong/RTOSStudy/README.md

 - **NOTE**: Patch is obsolete, needs manual update.

 - Remember to update MCU Core, RTT buffer size, app name and MCU name
+- SEGGER will use CYCLE_COUNTER of CPU as a source of timestamp to display to user -> remember to update this
+- DWT_CYCCNT register stores the number of clock cycles happended after the CPU reset --> how to enable: Cortex-M4 user manual